 Since 2003, I’ve devoted my life to the assistance dog community, with an emphasis on serving military veterans, especially wounded warriors, to include being a past member of the Veterans Task Force, volunteer, and puppy raiser at a major service dog organization.
 I wrote and did a podcast about assistance dogs on this site for nine years from March 2009 until April 2018.

 While assistance dogs will always be a huge part of my life, honestly, I’ve just lost interest and am worn out on the whole subject, and I think it’s time to move on to something else.
 There’s a lot of confusion in the service dog world these days, just like pretty much everywhere else, and it’s evolving in ways I’m not wild about and am disillusioned by, most notably in moving away from serving its traditional constituencies.

 Adults with serious physical issues are still the vast majority of the core potential population for service dogs – 90% of the 39 million people in the US with a disability are over 18 according to the American Community Survey conducted annually by the Census Bureau, and it’s the same percentage for the 3 million people with disabilities here in Texas.
 And yet the majority of service dog placements we see now, in particular from what is by far the largest service dog organization in the country, don’t come close to reflecting those percentages.
-Nowhere has that been more the case than Texas.
+Nowhere has that disparity been more evident than Texas.